MasterAI-Inc/libauto/README.md

 Learn and use Python and A.I. to program your own autonomous vehicles! 🚗 🚁

-This library is used for many MasterAI products such as the AutoAuto car.
+Many MasterAI devices use this library.
+For example, the AutoAuto car below:

 ![AutoAuto Fleet 1 Car](https://static.autoauto.ai/uploads/d452293bcac14e65a3370c54e9027e79.JPG)

 ## Beginner or Advanced?

-If you are a beginner, you will want to follow along through the lessons on [AutoAuto Labs](https://labs.autoauto.ai/).
-After you've leveled-up through the beginner and intermediate lessons, you can come back here and explore this library's deeper implementation details.
+If you are a beginner, you will _first_ want to follow along through the lessons on [AutoAuto Labs](https://labs.autoauto.ai/).
+After you leveled-up through the beginner and intermediate lessons, you can come back here to explore this library more fully.

-If you are an advanced programmer, you are welcome to dive right into using this library!
+If you are an advanced programmer, you are welcome to dive right in!
 This library is already installed on your MasterAI device.
 Have a look at the section [Connecting to Your Device](#connecting-to-your-device) and the section [Examples](#examples), then you will be off-to-the-races! 🏃

 ## Library Overview

 The library is segmented into four packages:

-- [auto](./auto/): The "core" package.
+- [auto](./auto/): The _core_ package.
 Contains the critical components for _every_ MasterAI device, such as the camera interface and the Machine Learning (ML) models.

 - [cio](./cio/): A package whose only job is to talk to the on-board microcontroller.
 The name `cio` is short for "controller input/output".
+It is _pluggable_ and can support multiple backends.

 - [cui](./cui/): A package whose only job is to run the console application on the device's LCD screen.
 The name `cui` is short for "console UI".
+It is _pluggable_ and can support multiple backends.

-- [car](./car/): The `car` package contains helper functions that are only useful for AutoAuto _cars_.
+- [car](./car/): The `car` package contains helper functions for the AutoAuto _cars_.
 E.g. `car.forward()`, `car.left()`, `car.right()`, `car.reverse()`.
-If you look at the implementations of these helper functions, you'll find they use the `auto` and `cio` packages under the hood (pun intended).
+If you look at the implementations of these helper functions, you find they use the `auto` package under the hood (pun intended).

 ## Connecting to Your Device

 Here are the ways you can connect to your device:

-- **SSH:** SSH'ing into your device is the quickest way to gain privileged access (i.e. to get `sudo` powers; remember Uncle Ben's words: with great power comes great responsibility).
-You can log in to the device under the username `hacker` (in this context, "hacker" denotes a skilled computer expert!).
+- **SSH:** SSH'ing into your device is the quickest way to gain privileged access (i.e. to get `sudo` powers; remember Uncle Ben's words).
+You can log in to the device with the username `hacker`.
 You must obtain your device's default password from [AutoAuto Labs](https://labs.autoauto.ai/autopair/) (from the "My Devices" page, you can view your device's "Info for Advanced Users").
 Every device has a different default system password.
 You are encouraged to change your device's system password (using the usual `passwd` command).

 - **Jupyter:** Every device runs a Jupyter Notebook server on port 8888.
 You must obtain the password for Jupyter from [AutoAuto Labs](https://labs.autoauto.ai/autopair/) (from the "My Devices" page, you can view your device's "Info for Advanced Users").
 Every device has a different Jupyter password.
-Note the Jupyter server does not run as a privileged user; if you need privileged access, you must log into the device as the `hacker` or as `root`.
+Note the Jupyter server does _not_ run as a privileged user; if you need privileged access, you must log into the device as the `hacker`.

 - **AutoAuto Labs:** AutoAuto Labs offers a simple editor where you can write and run programs.
-It is pleasant to use, but it is only good for small, basic programs.
+It is pleasant to use, but it is only good for short and simple programs.

 ## Examples